 The Regional Natural Park of Tepilora is a Regional Park established in 2014 (pursuant to Regional Law No. 21 of 24 October 2014).
 It is managed by the Regional Natural Park Authority of Tepilora.
-The park is entirely part of the region of Sardinia, province of Nuoro and covers an area of about 7877 hectares.
+The park is entirely part of the region of Sardinia, province of Nuoro and covers an area of about 7,877 hectares.
 It includes in part, 4 municipalities: Bitti, Lodè, Posada and Torpè.
-The following map (Figure 14) shows the map of the Tepilora Regional Natural Park.
+The following map (Figure 16) shows the map of the Tepilora Regional Natural Park.

-Figure 14.
+Figure 16.
 Map of the Tepilora Regional Natural Park.

 Located in the north-west of Sardinia, the Tepilora Regional Natural Park includes a vast territory that insists on four municipalities: Torpè, Posada, Lodè and Bitti.
 The park extends from the Tepilora forest to the mouth of the Rio Posada; its fulcrum is Mount Tepilora (m.528 s.l.m.), a rocky tip with a triangular profile that stands out in the densely wooded area of Littos and Crastazza and looks towards Lake Posada.
 Once intended for grazing and cutting wood, in the 1980s the area was afforested for 16% of the total and was equipped for hiking and fire protection, becoming a nature reserve.
 In the territory of the municipality of Bitti fall the state forests of Crastazza-Tepilora and Sos Littos-sas tumbas owned by the Autonomous Region of Sardinia and managed by the regional agency FORESTAS.
 In the territory of the municipality of Lodè falls the territory bordered by the forest yard of Sant'anna, owned by the municipality of Lodè and managed by the regional agency FORESTAS.
+In the territory of the municipality of Lodè and managed by the regional agency FORESTAS.
+In the territory of the municipality of Lodè and managed by the regional agency FORESTAS.
 In the territory of the municipality of Torpè falls the territory bordered by the forest yard of Usinavà state-owned and managed by the regional agency FORESTAS.